Welcome to Eviden’s publication hub and discover the wealth and diversity of our tech experts’ opinions and vision.

 Quantum Computing: Promises, Achievements, and Challenges – Back to Basics

 This comprehensive guide will help you understand the fundamental principles and get you started on your quantum journey.
-Whether you’re a beginner or looking to refresh your knowledge, this article is a must-read for anyone passionate about Quantum computing.

 The article has been published by Photoniques via EDP Sciences, which retains full copyright ownership.